-If you manage your network on a cloud service, circulate a blacklist of common passwords that staff should avoid using.
+If you manage your network on a cloud service, circulate a list of common passwords that staff should avoid using.

 Some staff may worry about remembering their passwords, so encourage them to use a password manager.
 A password manager is an app that stores and protects your passwords.
 The only login details they’ll need to remember is for the password manager itself.